PRIORITY • COST ACTION CA20101

 • To facilitate the transfer of knowledge and the training to new techniques, research equipment, etc.

-• To provide opportunities for career development for Researchers and Innovators, through their mentoring by qualified researchers.
+• To provide opportunities for career development for Researchers, through their mentoring by qualified researchers.

 The experimental work plan in the STSM proposal must fit within the scope of any of the Action Working Groups: